grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "We're sinking.
 I put Chips on it."

-"If she can patch the boat with expletives and downright pissed-offedness, we will be in good hands."
-Said Bastian, without turning around.
+"If she can patch the boat with expletives and downright pissed-offedness, we will be in good hands," said Bastian, without turning around.

 [//]: # (### Percy looks at the situation in the conn)